-Mestinon tablets contain the active ingredient pyridostigmine bromide, which is a type of medicine called an anticholinesterase.
-It works by prolonging the action of a neurotransmitter called acetylcholine.
-It functions by preventing the breakdown of an acetylcholine in our body; acetylcholine is necessary for normal muscle function.
+Mestinon tablets contain the active ingredient pyridostigmine bromide, a type of medicine called anticholinesterase.
+It prolong the action of a neurotransmitter acetylcholine.
+Its function is to prevent the breakdown of acetylcholine in your body; acetylcholine is necessary for normal muscle function.

-This medication can be useful to treat postural or orthostatic hypotension; a form of hypotension in which there is a sudden (less than 3 minutes) falls in blood pressure, typically greater than 20/10 mm Hg.
+This medication can be used to treat postural or orthostatic hypotension; a form of hypotension in which there is a sudden falls in blood pressure greater than 20/10 mm Hg.
 It occurs when a person takes a standing position, usually after a prolonged period of rest.

-What can expect from pyridostigmine drug medication?
-It is a treatment for a common form of impaired nerve transmission causing dizziness and fainting when you change position from lying to stand up.
-Pyridostigmine put no extra stress on your heart when you lie down, thus making it a safe treatment.
-The goal of low blood pressure treatment is to stop the dizziness, light-headedness and fainting due to autonomic failure (impaired nerve transmission), which causes orthostatic hypotension.
+Pyridostigmine is useful for the treatment of impaired nerve transmission causing dizziness and fainting when you change position from lying to stand up.
+Pyridostigmine put no extra stress on your heart when you lie down, thus it is safe.
+The goal of low blood pressure treatment is to stop the dizziness, light-headedness, and fainting due to autonomic failure (impaired nerve transmission), which causes orthostatic hypotension.

-Most of the low blood pressure medications have the tendency to cause high blood pressure when you lie-down.
-However, pyridostigmine can increase nerve transmission only when you stand up and not while lying-down.
+Most of the low blood pressure medications have the tendency to cause high blood pressure when you lie down.
+However, pyridostigmine can increase nerve transmission only when you stand up and not while lying down.
 Hence, it improves standing blood pressure without increasing lying down pressure.

 Pyridostigmine may interact with aminoglycoside antibiotics (e.g., gentamicin), antiarrhythmic medications (e.g., quinidine), anticholinesterase eye medications (e.g., physostigmine), beta-blockers (e.g., timolol, propranolol), mefloquine, and narcotic pain medications (e.g., morphine, codeine).